lostcode-io/.github/profile/README.md

 # lostcode
-## A place where you can put your bot for a game, to compeat it with other bots!
+## A place where you can put your bot for a game, to compete it with other bots!